+The DPA framework can also be adapted to other statistical tasks.
+In particular, replacing the deterministic encoder by a stochastic one enables inference over latent variables given observed data.
+In an empirical Bayes (EB) setting, where the likelihood is assumed known, the likelihood can be incorporated into DPA by specifying a decoder that entails it; the DPA objective then yields a procedure that learns the posterior distribution corresponding to the empirical Bayes prior.
+Further details of this extension are given in Section~\ref{sec:eb}.

-In the remainder of the paper, after reviewing the literature, we introduce our methods in Section~\ref{sec:method} along with some theoretical justifications.
-The empirical results presented in Section~\ref{sec:empirical} highlight the effectiveness of DPA in distributional reconstructions and learning meaningful low-dimensional embeddings.
-In Section~\ref{sec:discuss}, we conclude and point out a few outlook of DPA.
+In the remainder of the paper, after reviewing the literature, we introduce our methods in Section~\ref{sec:method} together with some theoretical justifications.
+Section~\ref{sec:empirical} presents empirical results that demonstrate the effectiveness of DPA in distributional reconstructions and in learning meaningful low-dimensional embeddings across a wide range of scientific data and image benchmarks.
+Section~\ref{sec:eb} extends the framework with a stochastic encoder for posterior inference in an empirical Bayes setting.
+In Section~\ref{sec:discuss}, we conclude and discuss directions for future work.
 All proofs are deferred to Appendix~\ref{app:proof}.